carrierpigeondev/DCNS/README.md

 # DCNS
-(Dynamic Node Caching System) to increase performance across a system of NASs.
+Dynamic Node Caching System is a system to increase performance across a system of NASs by dynamically caching data across multiple NAS servers.

+## Development
+Developnent on DCNS requires Docker.